wiedymi/mediabunny/docs/guide/reading-media-files.md

 # Reading media files

-Mediakit allows you to read media files with great control and efficiency.
+Mediabunny allows you to read media files with great control and efficiency.
 You can use it to extract metadata (such as duration or resolution), as well as to read actual media data from video and audio tracks with frame-accurate timing.
 Many commonly used [input file formats](./input-formats) are supported.
 Using [input sources](#input-sources), data can be read from multiple sources, such as directly from memory, from the user's disk, or even over the network.

 Files are always read partially ("lazily"), meaning only the bytes required to extract the requested information will be read, keeping performance high and memory usage low.
 Therefore, most methods for reading data are asynchronous and return promises.